IDF-RMSG/CatRiskTools/docs/src/index.rst

 Risk profiles and global risk analysis platforms
 -------------------------------------------------

 CatRiskTools does not include risk analysis platforms which enable risk analysis do not provide an off-the-shelf model to use, or risk profiles, which present the results and interpretation of risk analyses.
-Please see the page 'Related resources for key sources of risk profiles and platforms.
+This section provides some for key sources of risk profiles and platforms.

 ** *Global risk analysis platforms* **